Skip to main content

 Substitute Ratio

-โญ Garlic Powder (Best) 1/8 teaspoon per 1 clove fresh garlic
+Garlic Powder Best 1/8 teaspoon per 1 clove fresh garlic Dissolves easily in liquids and provides a strong garlic flavor without altering texture.

 Detailed Guide: Each Garlic Substitute in Marinade